Additional

 Synced from github.com/CoWork-OS/CoWork-OS/docs

-CoWork OS is a local-first personal agentic OS and everything app.
-It is meant to cover more than office-style files: coding, research, web design, documents, spreadsheets, decks, PDFs, automations, inbox work, channels, devices, skills, and long-running tasks all live in one governed workspace.
+CoWork OS is the GUI-first local AI super app and everything app for everyday work.
+It is meant to cover more than office-style files: coding, terminal work, email, research, web design, documents, spreadsheets, decks, PDFs, agent spawning and management, automations, inbox work, channels, devices, skills, and long-running tasks all live in one governed workspace.

 Broader Positioning